Air quality

 At home

-• Avoid smoking cigarettes, burning candles or incense, using wood stoves, and vacuuming during smoky periods (each of these causes unhealthy particulates to circulate in your indoor air)
+- Avoid smoking cigarettes, burning candles or incense, using wood stoves, and vacuuming during smoky periods.
+These actions cause unhealthy particulates to circulate in your indoor air

 At the office